Hello M. Custeau,

 My parents sold our apartment in Italy.
-Some of the money from the sale will be sent to me in Canada by international bank transfer (around 100,000 euros), as this is part of my inheritance.
+Part of the money from the sale will be sent to me in Canada by international bank transfer (approximately 100,000 euros), as it is part of my inheritance.
 The other part will be used to buy a smaller apartment, still in Italy.
 I will be the sole owner of this apartment valued at approximately 150,000 euros.
 It will not be rented, but used by my parents (so it will not generate rental income).

 I would like to confirm the proof of the money transfer in order to avoid paying taxes on this amount in Canada.
 We think to indicate “donation”.
 Is this the right term to avoid paying taxes in Canada?
 In my 2021 tax return, I will just have to declare my property abroad and there will be no taxes to pay, is that right?

 I hope you’re doing well.
 Thank you for your email, it will be my pleasure to enlighten you on this subject.

 A tax resident of Canada is not taxable when receiving a gift or an inheritance.
 You can therefore indicate that it is a donation, quite simply.

 On your income tax return, you must report your foreign assets if, at any time during the year, you had more than $100,000 in assets abroad.
 Having funds abroad (in Canadian dollars or Euros), even for a brief moment, could trigger this disclosure on the T1135 form.
 Note that there is no tax payable on the simple holding of funds.